Amanpulo: History

+Pamalican Island Story prior to the 1980s.
+Was owned by one of the oldest families in Cuyo Palawan with Last Name "Rey" before being purchased by the Sorianos and renaming to Amanpulo.

 Amanpulo’s story began in the early 1980s, when the Soriano family came across Pamalican Island while sailing in the Sulu Sea during a typhoon.
 The island, which was not marked on most navigational charts, captivated them with its ring of powdery white sand and untouched environment.

 Wishing to preserve its natural beauty while opening it to discreet luxury tourism, the Sorianos invited Adrian Zecha, founder of Aman Resorts, to partner in developing the island.
 During an aerial survey, Zecha famously sketched the resort's early layout from a helicopter.
 Their collaboration was confirmed with a handshake in the air.

 Renowned Filipino architect Francisco Mañosa, known for his work celebrating vernacular Filipino architecture, was brought in to design the resort.
 Inspired by the traditional bahay kubo (nipa hut), Mañosa designed open-air casitas using natural materials and forms that blended seamlessly with the environment.

 The resort opened in 1993 as Aman Resorts’ first property in the Philippines.
 It is still majority-owned by ANSCOR, in line with the Constitution of the Philippines, which restricts full foreign ownership of land-based businesses.